sherry1iu/Search-and-Destroy-bot/README.md

 catkin_make
 roslaunch rosbot_description rosbot_rviz_gmapping.launch

-# that last command will fail.
+# that last command will show some red text.
 That's OK -- it loads the right world
 ```

 From here, you have a functional rosbot in a world.